 Do you sell beer to go?

 We sell 32 oz ($3) and 64 oz ($5) growlers that can be filled to order.
 Most beers are $11 for 32 oz and $21 for 64 oz (with an upcharge for beers that cost more by the glass).
-You are welcome to bring your own growler, as long as it conforms to legal requirements (has the government warning).
-Currently, we don’t do crowlers, but we do have occasional releases of hoppy beers in cans and barrel-aged sours in bottles!
+At this time we are not offering growler refills.
+We also offer pre-filled crowlers each week.
+We also have monthly releases of hoppy beers in cans and barrel-aged sours in bottles!

 Hours of Operation